 Not all wildfires require published WFDSS decisions, and policy varies between agencies.
 There is no mandate for the State of Alaska to publish a decision for fires in State Protection Areas that only affect lands within State jurisdiction (State, Municipal, Private).
 The Operating Plan signatory agencies, including DOF, agree to collaborate in the publication of a decision when:

-A non-standard AIWFMP response is taken to a fire in a federal protection area, or lands within federal jurisdiction are affected by the fire.
+A non-standard AIWFMP response is taken on a fire in a federal protection area, or lands within federal jurisdiction are affected by the fire.

 At the request of any of the protecting or jurisdictional agencies affected by the fire.